 - Development speed is maintained as the application grows.
 This is due to hard (technical) boundaries between modules which in turn makes it easier for developers to understand the context they develop in.

 - Development teams can be formed effectively around functional areas, or around user types, leading to further development speed.
 It also ensures great workflows, that have been designed end-to-end.
 This in opposition to one part of the workflow being designed by one team and another part by another team – causing a fragmented user experience.

 - Since the application is easier for developers to understand, it is also easier to test.
 This lowers the bug risk and ultimately reduces cost for you.

 - The microservice architecture enables choice of the best technology for various areas of the application.
 Since the services are small, it’s also less risky to gradually swap technologies as it becomes outdated, one service at a time.

-Generation 5 investment management systems?
+Generation 5 investment management technology?

 There is no generation 5 yet and we don't know what/how it will look like, but surely the next generation of asset management will arrive at some point.
 Right now, there are no cutting-edge technologies that are looking promising as the basis for a new generation.
 However, there are emerging technologies that might completely change the shape of investment management technology.
 One of them is digital issuance.

 We hope that we were able to keep this article focused as much as possible on business aspects of the different generations of buy-side technology.
 Having been investment managers ourselves, both in technical and non-technical roles, we know it’s a complex subject.
 If you would like to discuss, please don’t hesitate to contact us.